na-g/jrsdparsa/README.md

 # JrSdparsa

 WASM wrapper library for rsdparsa an SDP parser.

 ## Building

-This project requires wasm-bindgen which requires nightly.
-Make sure you have the nightly toolchain installed and the wasm32-unknown-unknown target installed.
+* This project requires wasm-pack, which can be installed with `cargo install wasm-pack`.
+* Make sure you have the wasm32-unknown-unknown target installed via `rustup target add wasm32-unknown-unknown`.
-Run the build for the library via `cargo build --target wasm32-unknown-unknown`.
+* Run the build for the library via `cargo build --target wasm32-unknown-unknown`.